kaltura/DeveloperPortalDocs/documentation/Video-Analytics-and-Insights/media-analytics.md

 >**Knowledge Article:** [Creating and Tracking Analytics in the KMC](http://knowledge.kaltura.com/creating-and-tracking-analytics-kmc-0#analytics)

 ## Quick Start
-Kaltura data is exposed via the [`report service`](https://www.kaltura.com/api_v3/testmeDoc/index.php?service=report).
+Kaltura data is exposed via the [`report service`](https://developer.kaltura.com/api-docs/#/report).
 A number of actions within this service will enable you to pull data against a specific set of filters.

-Need a detailed description of what each action does on the report service - its very unclear.

-Insert code recipe here for Analytics and Leaderboard

-Need to inset live reports and live stats service info here also.
+The data can be pulled